Meng0625/immcantation/docs/intro.rst

     > install.packages(c("alakazam", "shazam", "tigger", "rdi"))

 Alternatively, a complete installation of the Immcantation framework and its dependencies is available as a docker container.
-Installation and usage of the container is described in :ref:`DockerIntro`.
+Installation of the container is described in :ref:`DockerIntro` and basic usage is described in :ref:`DockerGuide`.

 Immcantation Tutorial
 -------------------------------------------------------------------------------------------